projectatomic/adb-vagrant-registration/README.md

 end
 ```

-In case of a `rhn_register` manager for the preferred registration pair,
-you would be ask on your username/password/serverurl combination.

-vagrant-registration supports all the options of rhnreg_ks's command.
-You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'`
-in your Vagrantfile (please see the rhnreg_ks's documentation for option description).
+In case of a `rhn_register` manager for the preferred registration pair, you would be ask on your username/password/serverurl combination. vagrant-registration supports all the options of rhnreg_ks's command.
+You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'` in your Vagrantfile (please see the `rhnreg_ks`'s documentation for option description).
-To reduce the number of accepted options for configuring the plugin,
-the options for `rhn_register` manager will reuse the naming of `subscription-manager`'s command
-options where possible.
+To reduce the number of accepted options for configuring the plugin, the options for `rhn_register` manager will reuse the naming of `subscription-manager`'s command options where possible.

 #### rhn-register Default Options

-- **--force**: rhnreg_ks command will fail if you attempt to register an already registered machine (see the man page for explanation), therefore vagrant-registration appends the `--force` flag automatically when subscribing.
+- **--force**: `rhnreg_ks` command will fail if you attempt to register an already registered machine (see the man page for explanation), therefore vagrant-registration appends the `--force` flag automatically when subscribing.
 If you would like to disable this feature, set `force` option to `false`:

 ```ruby
   config.registration.force = false